telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/ChartDynamicSeries/README.md

 ## Sample Overview
 This area demonstrates how to dynamically generate and bind multiple series to a Telerik Chart component in ASP.NET MVC.
-The sample includes a view model for series and categories, and a controller that populates the chart with grouped and stacked data.
-It is useful for visualizing complex datasets with dynamic structure and multiple series in a single chart.
+The sample shows how to create chart visualizations with dynamically determined number of series and categories, useful for scenarios where the data structure is not known at compile time.

+Common techniques shown in this sample:
+- Creating view models that hold series data collections
+- Dynamically generating chart series based on data
+- Configuring column or bar series with multiple data sets
+- Binding chart to controller-generated dynamic data
+- Rendering multiple series with different configurations

 ---